 Customer experience has certainly breathed new life into tired formats

 3. What are its defects and virtues in front of the online retail?

-ICS (Institute of Customer Service) data shows that despite huge investment, consumers are no more satisfied now than they were 30 years ago.
+ICS stats show that despite huge investment, consumers are no more satisfied now than they were 30 years ago.
 Technology has taken friction away, reduced time frames and simplified the buying process.
 Offline simply cannot compete.
 The capability blended with quality data enables the online retailer to deliver proactive customer service, averting customer issues before they occur.
 Whereas offline retail cannot optimise that capability.

 Redefining the role of the high street presence for retailers is key

 4. Can you name any case?